New Employee Onboarding with Lessonly

 1. Build Lessons

-Build or buy lessons on the topics that matter most to your business for sales success.
-Folks in your space tend to educate their teams on company mission, software, and your competitive landscape.
+Build or buy lessons on the topics that matter most to your onboarding process.
+Folks in your space tend to educate their teams on company culture, software, and competitive landscape.

 2. Share Lessons

-Wrap due dates around your assignments to make sure your team completes your lessons in a timely manner to get up to speed faster.
+Wrap due dates around your assignments to make sure your new team members complete your lessons in a timely manner to get up to speed faster.

 3. Track Lessons

-You can see which team members are understanding your topics via quiz questions, who completed your lessons and who ignored them, and how long they took on the assignment.
+You can review employee engagement through topics via quiz questions, who completed your lessons and who ignored them, and how long they took on the assignment.

 Let’s face it.
 It’s tough making sure a large class of new hires all get the experience we want them to have.
 By relying solely on manual processes, onboarding new employees can become even more difficult than it needs to be.
 With Lessonly, you can make sure each new hire experiences your company the way they should.